To homepage

 • Physical exam: Neurologists test reflexes, muscle strength, gait, and all 12 cranial nerves.

-• Diagnostic imaging: Brain or spine MRI costs $400 to $800 for structural assessment.
+• Diagnostic imaging: Brain or spine MRI costs Price on request to Price on request for structural assessment.

-• Electrical studies: EEG evaluates brain activity and costs $200 to $400 per session.
+• Electrical studies: EEG evaluates brain activity and costs Price on request to Price on request per session.

 • Stroke assessment: Large centers like Vienna General Hospital (AKH) utilize specialized NIHSS stroke protocols.